-Research Manager, Global Initiative against Transnational Organized Crime
+Head of Pacific Programme, Global Initiative against Transnational Organized Crime

 Additional experience includes a secondment to the UK Ministry of Justice and working for the intelligence unit of a private security firm and with a strategic intelligence company.
 She is also a former Special Police Constable.

-Virginia has spoken at conferences internationally and briefed senior politicians and corporate clients as well as military and academic audiences, and the media.
+Virginia has spoken at conferences internationally and briefed senior politicians and corporate clients as well as law enforcement, military and academic audiences, and the media.
 She holds a First Class Honours degree in War Studies and American Studies from the University of Wolverhampton (UK) and a Master’s degree in Intelligence and Strategic Studies from the University of Wales, Aberystwyth (UK).

 Member of Observatory of Defense and Security, Centre for International Political Studies (CEPI), University of Buenos Aires